ZupIT/nimbus-docs/compose/component.md

     Button(enabled = enabled, content = { Text(text) }, onClick = { onPress(null) })
 }

-//Then when your create the nimbus config, you can sum with the components map like below private val config = NimbusConfig(
+//Then when your create the nimbus config, you can concatenate with the components map like below private val config = NimbusConfig(
         baseUrl = BASE_URL,
         components = customComponents + layoutComponents,